G-Rowell/wargames/README.md

 This repository is a working space & information resource for various wargames.

-The aim of this is use & understand LINUX based systems, networking, shell scripting & LaTeX typesetting.
+The aim is to understand LINUX based systems, networking, shell scripting & LaTeX typesetting.

 ## Structure